1zx/webpage/README.md

 This project is about my pet,13/3/2019
 By Charles Gateru
 ## Description
-The application is about  which contains questions.
+The application is about my pet.
 ## Setup/Installation Requirements
 * The use of VSC used as an editor
 * Use of HTML and CSS